 As we pointed at the approach end of Runway 23 and taxied forward, our progress was formally and surprisingly halted by the tower as movement froze on all Kandahar taxiways.
 The Predator in front of us, Tornados across the way- now all still, were holding position.

 Runway 23 looking southwest.
-This story happened at bottom left corner.
+This story happened at bottom left corner. |

-I looked northeast, noticing a dark Blackhawk helicopter, approaching the airfield as it maneuvered south towards the ramp on our right, then moving in slowly towards us from the east.
-Leaning way forward in the straps to look hard right out the side window, I then caught sight of a tight formation of 7 USAF Airmen in utility camo uniforms, 6 men in a close group with a 7th standing to their side on the tarmac off our wing line.
-Holding in reverent formation, they waited for the Blackhawk to land.
+I looked northeast, noticing a dark Blackhawk helicopter, approaching the airfield as it maneuvered south towards the ramp on our right, then moved in slowly towards us from the east.
+Leaning way forward in the straps to look hard right out the side window, I caught sight of a tight formation of 7 USAF Airmen in utility camo uniforms, 6 men in a close group with a 7th standing to their side on the tarmac off our wing line.

 Reverence filled the cockpit.

-All eyes were fixated on the Blackhawk.
+All eyes were fixed on the Blackhawk.

-Kandahar Carry Team was similar to this one- but without hats and without the box.
+Kandahar Carry Team was similar to this one- but without hats and without the box. |

-Airmen began carefully pulling a long rectangular plywood board, with a loosely-moving material over it, concealing the fallen US serviceman.
 An American Flag, tacked to the board, was whipping - violently - in the downwash of the rotor blades.
-The formation stepped back together from the door with great care, holding the American hero and firmly holding the Flag, re-adjusting their hold, then marching deliberately, in step, away from the aircraft as the helo gunner quickly jumped up from the tarmac and slammed the left side door shut.
+The formation stepped back together from the door with great care, holding the American hero and firmly holding the Flag, re-adjusting their grip.

-Reverence held on the radios until the craft was gone.
+Reverence held until the craft was gone.

-Assertively snapping her crew forward, the Canadian Aircraft Commander sharply announced, "Takeoff Checks Complete!"
-Tower promptly cleared the pilotless plane ahead of us onto the runway for takeoff, and we followed afterwards with a dramatically low, high-speed departure off the end of the runway southwest to avoid small arms fire - then zoomed the giant C-130 up and right to a safe altitude.
+Tower promptly cleared the pilotless plane ahead of us onto the runway for takeoff, and we followed afterwards with a dramatically low, high-speed departure off the end of the runway southwest of Kandahar to avoid small arms fire - then she zoomed the giant C-130 up and right towards a safe altitude.

 No one on the flight deck spoke of it again